-Customer referrals programs can be the key driver for your SaaS business as they usually give warm, loyal and ready-to-buy leads.
+Customer referral programs can be the key driver for your SaaS business as they usually give warm, loyal, and ready-to-buy leads.
 But the caveat with referrals is the leads volume scalability.
-With this channel, you are heavily dependent on your existing customers base, and your sales can’t grow exponentially.
+With this channel, you are heavily dependent on your existing customer base, and your sales can’t grow exponentially.

 Typical sales channels alternatives to referrals are:

 - Tradeshows – no longer that relevant in the post-pandemic business world;

 - Partners and resellers – with all commission trouble coming with these models;

 - Digital marketing – is perhaps, the most scalable channel in 2021, as many suggest.

 Let’s take a closer look at scaling SQLs flow from the online space.

 Digital Marketing for SaaS: The Mix

 Typically, digital marketing for SaaS companies presumes that your marketing team or agency will be pushing budgets towards these key channels:

 - Paid Ads.
 Lots of paid ads!
 Highly measurable, very scalable, and open for creative initiatives, this channel is designed to drive you a ton of leads.
 However, your sales team will most likely hate the quality.